DanielsonSilva/diceroller/README.md

 # Version History

+## v 1.2.0

+- Features added: isEmpty and set and get modifier to change the modifier completely;
+- Unit tests added to check the new features.

+## v 1.1.0

+- Features added: string representation of the DiceRoller (__toString())
+- Unit tests improved to check the minimum and maximum values from a roll

 ## v 1.0.0

 - Package danielsonsilva/diceroller created;
 - Features: roll, addDice, addValue and subtractValue;
 - Unit tests to check its effectiveness

-## v 1.1.0

-- Features added: string representation of the DiceRoller (__toString())
-- Unit tests improved to check the minimum and maximum values from a roll